Psychology is the scientific study of the mind and how it influences our behaviour.

 Unit 2: Psychology in Context

 This unit is designed to explore the origins of psychology and the scientific nature of the subject.
 You will study Approaches, Biopsychology, Research Methods and Statistics.

 Unit 3: Issues and options in psychology

-This unit is designed to introduce you to three contemporary topic areas (Gender development, Schizophrenia and Forensics) and the main issues and debates within psychology.
+This unit is designed to introduce you to three contemporary topic areas (Gender development, Schizophrenia and Aggression) and the main issues and debates within psychology.